Mcusac/ScriptCraft-Workspace/templates/new_package_template/README.md

 Your tool is ready when:
 - [ ] Follows the consolidated main.py pattern
-- [ ] Works in both development and shippable environments
+- [ ] Works in both development and distributable environments
 - [ ] Integrates with the pipeline system
 - [ ] Has comprehensive error handling
 - [ ] Uses emoji-enhanced logging